Duhunsanhinda/rock-paper-scissors-Javascript/README.md

 # rock-paper-scissors Javascript

-// Simple rock-paper-scissors using javascript//
+// Simple game of rock-paper-scissors using javascript//